Carlos-860/Web-Development-Journey/README.md

 <br />

-__Exception__ certain HTML tags do not have a closing tag and hence, are referred to as self-enclosing tags.
+*Exception* certain HTML tags do not have a closing tag and hence, are referred to as [empty tags](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics).

 `<tagname />`